 Most mustache scissors are made with stainless steel.
 However, you should be careful because there are different grades of stainless steel.

-Since you will be using the scissors on your face, they should be made with high-quality steel to minimize the risk of irritation.
+Since you will be using the scissors on your face, they should be made with high-quality steel.

 Additional Mustache Grooming Tips